Lendis Guide - Remote Work

 How companies promote remote work

-1. create digital infrastructure
+1. Create a digital infrastructure

-2. provide equipment
+2. Provide equipment

 Remote work - home office equipment